snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/_index.md

 ![composable_cdp](images/composable_cdp.png)

+{{% notice note %}}
-(Data loaders like [Fivetran](https://www.fivetran.com/) can play an important role in a composable CDP.
+Data loaders like [Fivetran](https://www.fivetran.com/) can play an important role in a composable CDP.
-In this accelerator we don't go into detail on setting these up, see [Fivetran's Documentation](https://fivetran.com/docs/destinations/databricks) if you want to learn more.)
+In this accelerator we don't go into detail on setting these up, see [Fivetran's Documentation](https://fivetran.com/docs/destinations/databricks) if you want to learn more.
+{{% /notice %}}

 ***